 Education + Coaching + Meal Planning = Results

 Our trained experts will work with you to create a realistic and customized goals because we want to ensure long-lasting results.
-We use small changes, focusing on the why and how’s, so that blood sugar levels are normalized naturally.
+We use small changes, focusing on the why and how’s, so that blood sugar levels normalize naturally.

-We will educate you in foods that are best for living with diabetes.
+We will educate you in foods that are best for living with prediabetes.
 Recommendations for heart healthy foods while controlling carbohydrates will be provided.
-You’ll know what kinds of foods will work for your lifestyle to prevent or to help reduce the effects of diabetes.
+You’ll know what kinds of foods will work for your lifestyle to delay or prevent the development of diabetes.

-We will help you design a new lifestyle that will allow you to use food and exercise as the first line of defense against the effects of diabetes.
-Using the latest research, we will teach you natural ways that you can control your blood sugars and minimize complications associated with diabetes.
+We will help you design a new lifestyle that will allow you to use food and exercise as the first line of defense against the effects of rising blood sugars.
+Using the latest research, we will teach you natural ways that you can normalize your blood sugars and decrease the risk of developing diabetes.

 Behavior change can be hard.
 That is why our dietitians are trained in behavior-change coaching, to help you identify barriers and create realistic strategies so that you can reach your goals and accomplish difficult tasks.